Arrdhikaa/school-website/README.md

-📘 Project Website PPDB Sekolah
+📘 School PPDB Project Website

-📌 Deskripsi Project
+📌 Project Description

-Project ini merupakan website PPDB (Penerimaan Peserta Didik Baru) sederhana yang dibuat sebagai tugas perkuliahan Web Programming.
-Website ini menampilkan informasi sekolah serta menyediakan form pendaftaran siswa baru dengan validasi dasar menggunakan HTML, CSS, dan PHP (GET & POST) tanpa database.

-Project ini berfokus pada:
+This project is a simple PPDB (New Student Admission) website created as a Web Programming course assignment.
+This website displays school information and provides a new student registration form with basic validation using HTML, CSS, and PHP (GET & POST) without a database.

+This project focuses on:

-Pemahaman alur form (input → validasi → output)
+Understanding the form flow (input → validation → output)

-Penerapan desain UI sederhana dan konsisten

-Simulasi sistem PPDB secara statis (non-produksi)

-🛠️ Teknologi yang Digunakan
+Implementing a simple and consistent UI design

+Simulating a static (non-production) PPDB system

+---

+🛠️ Technologies Used

-HTML5 – Struktur halaman
+HTML5 – Page structure

-CSS3 – Tampilan dan layout (Flexbox & Grid)
+CSS3 – Display and layout (Flexbox & Grid)

-PHP Native – Proses form & validasi (tanpa framework)
+Native PHP – Form processing & validation (without framework)

-Web Server Lokal – XAMPP / Laragon / localhost
+Local Web Server – XAMPP / Laragon / localhost

+---

-📂 Struktur Folder
+📂 Folder Structure

 /ppdb-project
-│── index.html          # Halaman utama website sekolah
-│── form_ppdb.php       # Form pendaftaran PPDB
-│── hasil_ppdb.php      # Halaman hasil & validasi pendaftaran
-│── style.css           # File styling utama
-│── /image              # Asset gambar & icon
-│── README.md           # Dokumentasi project

-🧾 Fitur Utama

-Halaman profil sekolah

-Informasi program & ekstrakurikuler

-Form pendaftaran PPDB

-Validasi input wajib

-Validasi nilai rapor (minimal 80)

-Pembatasan panjang NISN (simulasi database)

-Halaman hasil pendaftaran

-Desain responsif & modern

-📝 Validasi Form

-Validasi yang diterapkan:

-Semua field wajib diisi

-NISN dibatasi maksimal 10 karakter

-Nilai Bahasa Indonesia, Matematika, dan IPA minimal 80

-Validasi dilakukan di:

-HTML (client-side) menggunakan required & min

-PHP (server-side) menggunakan kondisi if

-> Validasi ini bersifat simulasi untuk keperluan pembelajaran.

-🔁 Alur Sistem

-1. User membuka halaman website

-2. User masuk ke halaman Form PPDB

-3. User mengisi data pendaftaran

-4. Data dikirim menggunakan metode POST

-5. PHP melakukan validasi data

-6. Jika data tidak valid → muncul pesan error

-7. Jika valid → tampil halaman hasil pendaftaran

-⚠️ Catatan Penting

-Project tidak menggunakan database

-Data tidak disimpan permanen

-Digunakan untuk pembelajaran dan tugas kampus, bukan produksi

-🎯 Tujuan Pembelajaran

-Memahami konsep form submission

-Menerapkan validasi input

-Menghubungkan CSS eksternal ke PHP

-Melatih struktur project web sederhana
+│── index.html          # School website main page
+│── form_ppdb.php       # PPDB registration form
+│── hasil_ppdb.php      # Registration results & validation page
+│── style.css           # Main styling file
+│── /image              # Image & icon assets
+│── README.md           # Project documentation

+---

+🧾 Main Features

+School profile page

+Program & extracurricular information

+PPDB registration form

+Required input validation

+Report card score validation (minimum 80)

+NISN length restriction (database simulation)

+Registration results page

+Responsive & modern design

+---

+📝 Form Validation

+📝 Form Validation

+Validations applied:

+All fields are required

+NISN is limited to a maximum of 10 characters

+Indonesian Language, Mathematics, and Science scores must be at least 80

+Validations are performed in:

+HTML (client-side) using required & min

+PHP (server-side) using if conditions

+> This validation is a simulation for learning purposes.

+---

+🔁 System Flow

+1. User opens the website page

+2. User enters the PPDB Form page

+3. User fills in the registration data

+4. Data is sent using the POST method

+5. PHP validates the data

+6. If the data is invalid → an error message appears

+7. If valid → registration results page appears

+---

+⚠️ Important Notes

+The project does not use a database

+Data is not permanently stored

+Used for learning and college assignments, not production

+---

+🎯 Learning Objectives

+Understand the concept of form submission

+Apply input validation

+Connect external CSS to PHP

+Practice simple web project structure

+---

 👤 Author

-Nama  : arrdh
+Name  : Arrdhikaa

-Prodi : sistem infromasi
+---

-📄 Lisensi
+📄 License

-Project ini dibuat untuk keperluan akademik dan bebas digunakan untuk pembelajaran.
+This project is created for academic purposes and is free to use for learning.

+Translated with DeepL.com (free version)